m-holger/qpdf/notes/notes.md

 ## Current PRs

+The PRs are listed in the suggested order of review.

 ### [Code tidy - reflow comments and strings #978 ](https://github.com/qpdf/qpdf/pull/979)

 Because of the near certainty of merge conflicts, almost all of my current work is based on this PR.